typkrft/Poison-Firefox-Theme/README.md

 -  [ ] Keep Menu Selected When Hovering over the Titlebar Buttons [ (x) (-) (+) ]
 -  [ ] Keep URL Bar open when scrolling through overflow dropdowns
 -  [ ] Make sure URL Bar and Tab Bar are the same height
 -  [ ] Add pywal variable to --chrome-content-separator-color.
+    -  [X] Create Config Options to Show and hide.
 -  [ ] Integrate Pywal Colors into Find Bar
--  [ ] Find Bar Seach Box Should be White
+-  [X] Find Bar Seach Box Should be White
--  [ ] Side Bar Vibrancy
+-  [X] Side Bar Vibrancy
-    -  [ ] Side bar header drop down
+    - [X] Side bar header drop down
 -  [ ] Dropdowns, right click, and context menus should match
--  [ ] Do the Customize Window
+-  [X] Do the Customize Window
 -  [ ] Look at pywalfox's userChrome.css to see if there's anything I can integrate
 -  [ ] Implement Other layout conifurations eg: Auto Hide Side Bar w/ Tabbar and OG auto hide url bar with tab bar on the bottom.